-- The production and supply of livestock - The planting, growing and tendering of forestry - The maintenance and reversion of native forestry areas - Management and supply of Commercial premises. - Property development and tenancy services e.g The rebuild of Council chambers - Control, Management and development of Vehicle testing and fleet management services - Control, Management and development of Waikanae Beach Top 10 Holiday Park.
+- The production and supply of livestock - The planting, growing and tendering of forestry - The maintenance and reversion of native forestry areas - Management and supply of Commercial premises. - Property development and tenancy services - Control, Management and development of Vehicle testing and fleet management services - Control, Management and development of Waikanae Beach Top 10 Holiday Park.